sony/model_optimization/docsrc/source/index.rst

 Currently, MCT supports hardware-friendly post training quantization (HPTQ) with Tensorflow 2 [1].

-MCT project is developed by researchers and engineers working in Sony Semiconductors Israel.
+MCT project is developed by researchers and engineers working in Sony Semiconductor Israel.

 Install
 ====================================